FredEkstrand/StringOperations/README.md

 A collection of string operations that I have found useful time to time.

 ## Features
-* Pad Center.
-Centers a string in a defined column width with padding.
-If string is larger than the defined column width the string would be returned.
+* PadCenter: Centers a string in a defined column width with padding on both ends.
-* Pad Center Crop.
-Centers a string in a defined column width with padding.
+* PadCenterCrop: Centers a string in a defined column width with padding.
 If the string is wider than the defined column it would be centered in the column.
 Then cropped on both ends to maintain column width.
-* Pad Left Crop.
-Pad left a string in a defined column width.
-If the string is larger than the defined column after adding the padding it would be cropped.
-The cropping would be on the right end of the string to maintain column width.
+* PadLeftCrop: Text in the defined text column would be right justified and added padding on the left up to column width.
-* Pad Right Crop.
-Pad right a string in a defined column width.
-If the string is larger than the defined column after adding the padding it would be cropped.
-The cropping would be on the left end of the string to maintain column width.
+* PadRightCrop: Text in the defined text column would be left justified and added padding on the right up to column width.
-* Returns a new string in which all occurrences of all Unicode character in an array with the specified Unicode character.
+* Replace: Returns a new string in which all occurrences of all Unicode character in an array with the specified Unicode character.
+* Replace: Returns a new string in which all occurrences of all substring in an array with the specified Unicode character.
-* Returns a new string in which all occurrences of all Unicode characters in an array are replaced with the specified Unicode characters in an array at the same element index.
+* Replace: Returns a new string in which all occurrences of all Unicode characters in an array are replaced with the specified Unicode characters in an array at the same element index.
+* FirstCharToLowercase: Returns a new string in which the first character in the string is set to lower case.
+* FirstCharToUppercase: Returns a new string in which the first character in the string is set to upper case.
+* EscapeIllegalChars: Remove all escape and illegal characters in a file name.
+* Remove: Returns a new string in which the specified characters from the current string are deleted.
+* Remove: Returns a new string in which the specified substrings from the current string are deleted.
+* ToTitleCase: Converts the specified string to title case.
+* StringToStream: Return a converted string to a stream.
+* StreamToString: Return a converted stream to a string;

 # Getting started
-The souce code is written in C# and targeted for the .Net Framework 4.0 and later.
+The source code is written in C# and targeted for the .Net Framework 4.0 and later.
 Download the entire project and compile.

 # Usage
 Once you have compiled the project reference the dll in your Visual Studio project.